 Under Rule 43(2) of the Legal Profession Uniform General Rules 2015, if a principal of the law practice is not available to sign a trust cheque or effect an electronic funds transfer, then he or she may authorise any of the following to operate the trust account:

 - Two or more authorised associates jointly (e.g. employed bookkeeper or practice manager).
-The definition of ‘associate’ can be found in section 6 of the Legal Profession Uniform Law (NSW).
+The definition of ‘associate’ can be found in s 6 of the Legal Profession Uniform Law (NSW)

 Does delegation of authority require notification?

 A law practice is no longer required to notify the designated local regulatory authority - the Law Society - of the appointment or termination of an authorised signatory.